pete-hayes/netskope-custom-app-connectors/README.md

 ### What you’ll find here
 - Custom Connectors for apps not in the Netskope App Catalog
-- Proof-of-concept Custom Connectors I built out of curiosit
+- Proof-of-concept Custom Connectors I built out of curiosity

 ## Usage
 1. Download or clone this repo.